Awards for excellence in teaching, scholarship and faculty service granted at Convocation

 Ryder Cunningham ’14 earns scholarship from Phi Sigma Iota

-Most recently, he presented the paper for his senior project in his Spanish major, titled Vivir después de morir: La distorsión de géneros y la imagen de Araceli en Luna caliente por Mempo Giardinelli, to Phi Sigma Iota’s annual Undergraduate Conference.
-During a recent trip to Bowling Green State University, where he has been accepted for graduate study in Spanish, it was suggested that the paper be submitted for publication.
+As a student, he presented the paper for his senior project in his Spanish major, titled Vivir después de morir: La distorsión de géneros y la imagen de Araceli en Luna caliente por Mempo Giardinelli, to Phi Sigma Iota’s annual Undergraduate Conference.
+During a recent trip to Bowling Green State University, where he had been accepted for graduate study in Spanish, it was suggested that the paper be submitted for publication.

 At Muskingum, Cunningham earned many of the university’s highest academic honors.
 He received the Presidential Scholarship, the Mary E. Sharp Award in Spanish, the Sarah Wilhelm Award in English and the Matilda E. Bailey Award in English.

-Away from the classroom, he served as an officer of the university’s chapter of Phi Sigma Iota and is a member of the English honor society, Sigma Tau Delta, as well as Phi Kappa Phi, the nation’s oldest and largest honor society for all academic disciplines.
+Away from the classroom, he served as an officer of the university’s chapter of Phi Sigma Iota and held membership in the English honor society, Sigma Tau Delta, as well as Phi Kappa Phi, the nation’s oldest and largest honor society for all academic disciplines.

 Senior Science Division students present research at The James Bradford Colloquium